eliteweblabs/capco/markdowns/CONTEXT.md

-# 🔥 CAPCo Fire Protection Systems - Developer Context
+# 🔥 CAPCO Design Group Systems - Developer Context

 > **Always reference this file when working on the project**